Maryland Layoffs — August 2014

 |---|---|---|---|---|

-Leading the list was General Dynamics Information Technology at its Maryland facility, reporting 61 affected workers.
-Vencore Services followed with 0 workers.
+The largest notice was filed by General Dynamics Information Technology at its Frederick facility, reporting 61 affected workers.

-The filings reflect a mixed picture for Maryland's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Maryland's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.